<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 2. Engagement goes up

-People are likely to engage with an attractive Instagram feed because it grabs their attention.
+People will likely engage with an attractive Instagram feed because it grabs their attention.

 Hold someone’s attention for long enough, and you’ll get more likes and comments.